Applied Forest Ecosystem Conservation

 Little Hogback Community Forest

-Forestland in Addison County doesn’t come cheap.
-It can be hard to buy a woodland here if you are hoping to pay off your investment by selling timber.
-In collaboration with the Vermont Land Trust, Vermont Family Forests created the Little Hogback Community Forest LLC to make forestland ownership affordable and accessible for Addison County residents, many of whom could not, individually, afford forestland.
+In response, Vermont Family Forests, in collaboration with the Vermont Land Trust, created the Little Hogback Community Forest LLC to make forestland ownership affordable and accessible for local residents, many of whom could not, individually, afford forestland.

 The Little Hogback Community Forest is a 115-acre parcel of forestland in Monkton jointly owned by 16 shareholders.
 Each shareholder purchases the right to enjoy and profit from carefully conserved forestland on which subdivision, development, and over-cutting are off limits.